Alvaro8gb/DataVisualization/README.md

 1. **Shiny Tutorial**: This project is designed to help you learn the Shiny framework for developing data visualization applications.
 It serves as a hands-on tutorial, providing you with valuable insights into creating interactive data visualizations.
 [LINK](./ShinnyTutorial/)

-2. **Shiny App - Lung Cancer Analysis**: In this project, you will find a Shiny application that offers a descriptive analysis of lung cancer data.
+2. **Shiny App - Hepatitis C Virus (HCV) for Egyptian patients**: In this project, you will find a Shiny application that offers a descriptive analysis of  data.
 The application provides an interactive platform for exploring and visualizing data related to lung cancer, making it an informative tool for research and analysis.
-[LINK](./lungCancerApp/)
+[LINK](./App/)